Tails Dog Walking Index · Field report — August 2026

 What does healthy dog poop look like?

-Owners log poop observations next to each walk.
+Owners log poop observations during walks or with a standalone quick log.
 Scored on a five-point consistency scale, the population tells you what normal looks like — and when to call the vet.

 Stool quality spectrum